adcmo/wvsnp_image/README.md

    [Steps for installing, running and testing the node.] (fsl-community-bsp/build/tmp/deploy/images/README)

    OR follow the guide at this step only:
    [Build succeeded!
-Where are my images?] (https://docs.google.com/document/d/1i4vmpC1eP7ieGzhzHUVDzFKItHBCKrkeYED7jU4djoY/edit#heading=h.akarravwqo52) step
+Where are my images?] (https://docs.google.com/document/d/1i4vmpC1eP7ieGzhzHUVDzFKItHBCKrkeYED7jU4djoY/edit#heading=h.akarravwqo52) step.

 #How to rebuild the image from source?
 Follow: